gtarim/libcppcurses/README.md

 # libcppcurses

-c++ ncurses library, easy to use with class.
+c++ ncurses library, easy to use. library can compile for cross platforms.